adrianbartnik/SneakPeek/README.md

 * Darker Theme for Cinema
 * Add Crashlytics
 * Release in the Playstore
 * Differentiate between distributor and studio
+* Adding animations